ocaml-multicore/ocaml5-tutorial/README.md

 access is a write, then we say that there is a **data race**.
 When your program does not have a data race, then the behaviours observed are **sequentially consistent** -- the observed behaviour can simply be understood as the interleaved execution of different domains.
+This guarantee is known as data-race-freedom sequential-consistency (DRF-SC).

-An important guarantee is that, even if you program has data races, your program will not crash (memory safety).
+An important aspect of the OCaml 5 memory model is that, even if you program has data races, your program will not crash (memory safety).
 The recommendation for the OCaml user is that **avoid data races for ease of reasoning**.

 ### Atomics